hfshr/bitmexr/README.md

 # Overview

-The goal of `bitmexr` is to provide an API wrapper for cryptocurrency derivatives exchange BitMEX. `bitmexr` now provides support for all endpoints for both the testnet (www.testnet.bitmex.com) and the live exchange (www.bitmex.com).
+The goal of `bitmexr` is to provide an API wrapper for cryptocurrency derivatives exchange, BitMEX. `bitmexr` now provides support for all API endpoints for both the Testnet (www.testnet.bitmex.com) and the live exchange (www.bitmex.com).
 For more information about the API, check
 <https://www.bitmex.com/app/apiOverview>.